Introducing camdl: engineering rigor for stochastic compartmental modeling

 expected dimension: P*T^-1 (population-level rate)

-got dimension: T^-1 (per-capita rate)In pomp, NumPyro, or hand-rolled R, the second form compiles silently and produces trajectories where infection happens at the wrong rate.
+got dimension: T^-1 (per-capita rate)In pomp, NumPyro, or hand-rolled R, the second form compiles silently and produces trajectories where infection silently happens at entirely the wrong rate.

 Names.
-Typos that would silently introduce a new variable elsewhere become compile errors:
+The camdl compiler also catches typos that would silently introduce a new variable:

 $ camdl check bad_name.camdl